hegelocampus/notes/W8D2/rails.md

         desired tabe
         source: :authored_bleats
     ```
-  -It is a good idea to add indicies onto foreign keys because they are
+  - It is a good idea to add indicies onto foreign keys because they are
   typically frequently accessed using joins and the incicies greatly speed up
   finding an object in joined table
-   -rails will use the foreign id instead of joining if it is avaliable
+    - rails will use the foreign id instead of joining if it is avaliable
-##Validations
+## Validations
-  -Validations are about ensuring that we always have good data in our db
+- Validations are about ensuring that we always have good data in our db
-  -Validations prevent invalid data from being set at all in the db
+- Validations prevent invalid data from being set at all in the db
-   -If the data is found to be invalid then the changes will be immedietely rolled back
+- If the data is found to be invalid then the changes will be immedietely rolled back
-  -Errors are checked for when you try to set the new data values in your database or when you use the ApplicationRecord#valid? method
+- Errors are checked for when you try to set the new data values in your database or when you use the ApplicationRecord#valid? method
-   -You can see the errors displayed using ApplicationRecord#errors.full_messageApplicationRecords
+  - You can see the errors displayed using ApplicationRecord#errors.full_messageApplicationRecords
-  -**Associations are implicity required**
+  - **Associations are implicity required**
-   -Make sure you set `optional: true` if you want an association to be optional
+  - Make sure you set `optional: true` if you want an association to be optional
-  -Built in validation looks like this:
+  - Built in validation looks like this:
     ```ruby
     class Bleat < ApplicationRecord
       validates :body, length: {maximum: 150}
     end
     ```
-  -You can create a custom validation as follows:
+  - You can create a custom validation as follows:
     ```ruby
     class Bleat < ApplicationRecord
       validate :ensure_bleats_arent_long